samihauddin/AWS_cloud_computing/Nginx_reverse_proxy.md

 #### What are ports?

 A port is a communication endpoint.
 It's like a door through which information flows to and from a computer.

 Ports are identified for each protocol and address combination by a 16-bit number, commonly known as the port number.

 #### What is a reverse proxy?
 How is it different to a proxy?

-**Proxy:**
-A proxy server acts as an intermediary between a client and a destination server.
-It receives requests from clients seeking resources from other servers and forwards those requests to the destination servers.
-The destination servers respond to the proxy, which, in turn, sends the response to the client.
+A **proxy** acts as an intermediary between a user and the internet.
+It intercepts requests and forwards them, masking the user's IP address.

-**Reverse Proxy:**
-A reverse proxy is similar to a regular proxy but operates in the opposite direction.
-It receives requests from servers seeking resources and forwards those requests to the appropriate clients.
-When clients respond, the reverse proxy sends the response back to the servers.

-#### Make a diagram for the above point to go with your explanation
+A **reverse proxy**, on the other hand, sits between web servers and users.
+It handles requests from users, forwards them to web servers, then sends back the servers' responses to users.

 #### What is Nginx's default configuration (hint - 'sites-available' directory)

-Nginx's default configuration is stored in the sites-available directory.
-In this directory, you can find configuration files for different sites or applications hosted on the Nginx server.
-These configuration files contain settings such as server names, listening ports, and proxy configurations.
+In Nginx, the default configuration for sites is usually stored in the sites-available directory.

+This configuration includes settings for how Nginx should handle different websites, including server blocks (similar to virtual hosts in Apache) specifying server names, ports, and file paths.

 #### How do you set up a Nginx reverse proxy?